RUNDONGLIAO/Integrate-framework-for-on-grid-PV-systems-in-rural-China/README.md

 - Optimal PV system size
 - Optimal battery storage capacity
 - Optimal battery power
-- Optimal pareto front of cost and CO2
+- Optimal pareto front of Cost and CO2

 # Credits and contact
 If you have any questions about the code please feel free contact [Rundong Liao](mailto:RundongLiao@outlook.com).